 Memory or RAM, no doubt plays an important role in gaming.
 If you do not have the recommended amount of RAM (for games) in your PC then either you won’t be able to run the game at all or won’t be able to run it properly.
 Some games require more RAM to run and some of them are less demanding and can run on a moderate amount of RAM perfectly.

 How much RAM is enough for Gaming in 2023

 Most of the latest high-end or AAA games require 8GB of RAM.
 You must have seen that almost every AAA game list two types of requirements.
 One is the minimum system requirements and the other is the recommended system requirements.
 The first one list the basic requirements and you should meet these minimum requirements to play the game smoothly on low or medium settings.
 On the other hand, if your computer possesses or exceeds recommended requirements then you will be able to play the game on high settings at 1080p or higher resolutions depending on how powerful your hardware is.
 Below you can see the minimum and recommended system requirements for a 2014 game which is Assassin’s Creed Unity.

-Today most of the games list 8GB RAM in minimum requirements and some of them also list this on the recommended system requirements too.
-Some games list 4GB / 6GB as minimum and 8GB as recommended RAM, and some of the most recent games are listing 8GB or 16GB as minimum and 16GB as recommended amount RAM for them.
+Today most of the games list 8GB RAM on the minimum requirements page and some of them also list this on the recommended system requirements too.
+Some games list 4GB / 6GB as a minimum and 8GB as recommended RAM and some of the most recent games are listing 8GB or 16GB as a minimum and 16GB as the recommended amount of RAM for them.
 There are also other factors too that can affect your RAM requirements for a game and here we are going to discuss that.